 With the world being as modern as it is today, we’ve developed a new meaning to the word “busy” that many women simply don’t have the time or energy to spend on makeup application.
 Although the slightest touch such as a bit of lipstick or a sweep of eyeliner makes a world of a difference, it just isn’t in the cards for a lot of women these days.

-What if we told you that you only need to spend about 60 minutes once a year on your makeup routine?
-Would that change your opinion on makeup application?
+What if we say that one only need to spend about 60 minutes once a year on makeup routine?
+Would that change the opinion on makeup application?

-What if we told you that your only job during that yearly 60 minute application, requires you to lie down on your back and relax?
+What if we say that one only job during that yearly 60 minute application, requires to lie down on back and relax?

-During your initial visit with your semi-permanent makeup tattoo artist, you will be presented with a full detailed consultation, including a color and shape match, based on which area you are having the treatment on.
+During initial visit with semi-permanent makeup tattoo artist, one will be presented with a full detailed consultation, including a color and shape match, based on which area one is having the treatment on.